• Skip to primary navigation

 Gambas pil pil with a text title overlay.

 This is a recipe for garlic lovers.
-6 whole garlic cloves go in to making this really quick and simple prawn recipe that is a must at any tapas table, but equally delicious in pasta or a salad.
+6 whole garlic cloves go into making this really quick and simple prawn recipe that is a must at any tapas table, but equally delicious in pasta or a salad.
 Gambas Pil Pil is a traditional Spanish dish that will transport your taste buds to the Mediterranean.

 A bowl of cooked prawns, scattered with herbs and a piece of chunky bread.

 If you have ever been to a tapas restaurant, then you will have definitely seen these garlic prawns on the menu and probably ordered them.
 Giant prawns cooked in excellent quality olive oil and enough garlic to scare a vampire off!
-This really is a super simple Spanish dish, with lots of different ways to use it.

 Jump to: